Rules for Landlords and Property Managers When Evicting a Tenant

 These are important issues for landlords and property managers as they affect the eviction process.
 And, while it's best to research your specific state laws, having a general understanding of the rules for evicting a tenant can help you better understand the laws in your state.

 An eviction notice for cause may come in a variety of forms, but they all arise from a tenant doing something wrong or against the terms of the lease.
-In general, there are three types of eviction notice for cause: Pay rent or quit notices, cure or quit notices, and unconditional quit notices.
+In general, there are three types of eviction notices for cause: Pay rent or quit notices, cure or quit notices, and unconditional quit notices.

 Pay Rent or Quit Notices